lczech/genesis/doc/manual/demos/visualize_placements.md

 Visualize Placements {#demos_visualize_placements}
 ===========

+@section Summary

+Takes one or more `jplace` file(s) and visualizes the distribution of
+@ref genesis::placement::Pquery "Pqueries" on the reference tree (that is, the number of placements per branch).
+For this, it uses color coding and outputs a Nexus file.

 This demo is located at

     ./doc/demos/visualize_placements.cpp

+@section Details

 The program takes a path to either a `jplace` file, or a directory containing `jplace` files, reads all of them and counts the placement mass (according to the `like_weight_ratio` of each placement)